 Security of information

 Personal data about you is held in the practice computer system and/or in a manual filing system.
-The information is not accessible to the public; only authorised members of staff have access to it.
-Staff are trained in their legal responsibilities under the Data Protection Act and practical procedures for maintaining confidentiality.
+The information is not accessible to the public; only authorized members of staff have access to it.
+Staff is trained in their legal responsibilities under the Data Protection Act and practical procedures for maintaining confidentiality.

 Disclosure of information